 Q. How Did You Get Involved?

-Giampiero: Since about 1993/4 I was using the internet daily as part of my job working on investigative documentaries for NHK which is like Japan’s BBC.
+Giampiero: Since about 1993/4 I was using the internet daily as part of my job working on investigative documentaries.
 We’d talk with experts on obscure topics like plant genetic engineering or space debris and you’d only get one shot at an interview or info call, so I was using the internet to email for papers, ask a question, do research etc. We even used it to get location photos etc. It all seemed very arcane and technical at the time.
 People used ‘pine’ for email, and the very first browser “Mosaic” was just being used with baby steps.
 It was all very confusing, but thrilling.
 I remember spending a long time trying to figure where to put a “URL” in the browser.
 Plus on dial up, it took forever and stuff failed constantly.
 But the bug had bitten me and I resolved that I wanted to do something in the internet and see where it would go.

 The Inside Scoop